Skip to main content

 CRM integration

-Fit Scores sync directly to your CRM:
+Fit Scores and explanations sync directly to your CRM:

-• Displayed as fields on Account records
+• Displayed as fields in a custom object

 • Available for reporting, filtering, and workflows